Little Fishes Pre-School

 Afternoon with lunch – 11.45am – 3.45pm

-A daily snack is provided for children.
-This includes milk or water and a small snack such as fruit, vegetables, bread sticks.
+A small daily snack is provided for the children such as such as fruit, vegetables, bread sticks.

-For children staying for lunch (11.45 am – 12.45 pm) a healthy, nut free packed lunch must be provided.
-Children eat their lunch in the school hall supervised by the Pre-school staff.
+For children staying for lunch (11.45 am – 12.45 pm) a healthy, nut free packed lunch is provided by parents.
+Children eat their lunch in the Little Fishes room supervised by the Pre-school staff.

 Following the Early Year’s Foundation Stage Profile, we plan engaging and challenging activities based on the children’s interests.
 A large part of the session is ‘free choice’ for children to choose where to play and learn, along with short whole group times for prayers, stories and songs.
 During the ‘free choice’ times the key workers play alongside the children, modelling ideas and teaching new skills.
 Through the curriculum we also encourage a growth of self-esteem, resilience and interest.
 The Pre-school staff work closely with the school’s EYFS staff and Phase Leader to ensure that the best start to each child’s learning journey is provided.

 Facilities and Activities